Banning Trump from social media is like a ‘Band-Aid on a bullet wound’

 We believe the risks of allowing the President to continue to use our service during this period are simply too great.
 Therefore, we are extending the block we have placed on his Facebook and Instagram accounts indefinitely and for at least the next two weeks until the peaceful transition of power is complete.”

-Shopify has followed, removing Trump’s e-commerce presence on its platform.
+Shopify has followed, removing Trump’s e-commerce presence on its platform, as has streaming site Twitch.
 So far, Twitter and YouTube have removed videos of the speech in which Trump failed to denounce the mob takeover of the Capitol building Wednesday.

 After locking Trump out of his account over three tweets that the company says violated its Civic Integrity Policy, Twitter said his account would remain locked for 12 hours.
 The company is requiring he take down the tweets and if he further violates its policies, he will be taken offline permanently.
 Twitter says it is continuing to monitor “the situation” and will keep the public informed in the event it escalates its response.